-Bowel symptoms can affect nearly 70 percent of individuals with MS. Because MS interrupts or slows the transmission of signals to and from the brain and spinal cord, the electrical impulses to the muscles that are involved in emptying the bowel can become disrupted.
-MS may also prevent pelvic floor muscles from relaxing.
+Bowel symptoms can affect nearly 70 percent of individuals with multiple sclerosis.
+Because multiple sclerosis interrupts or slows the transmission of signals to and from the brain and spinal cord, the electrical impulses to the muscles that are involved in emptying the bowel can become disrupted.
+Multiple sclerosis may also prevent pelvic floor muscles from relaxing.
 These muscles are used to help void fecal matter.
-Also, MS may block the natural increase in activity of the colon following meals.
+Also, multiple sclerosis may block the natural increase in activity of the colon following meals.

 Most individuals experience constipation or slow bowel.
-Some people with MS have reported bowel incontinence (loss of bowel control) and diarrhea, although these latter symptoms are less common than constipation in individuals with MS.
+Some people with multiple sclerosis have reported bowel incontinence (loss of bowel control) and diarrhea, although these latter symptoms are less common than constipation in individuals with multiple sclerosis.

-Constipation is very common among people with MS. In general, inadequate daily fluid, not enough dietary fiber (less than 20 grams of fiber per day), and lack of physical activity all affect the digestive system.
+Constipation is very common among people with multiple sclerosis.
+In general, inadequate daily fluid, not enough dietary fiber (less than 20 grams of fiber per day), and lack of physical activity all affect the digestive system.
 Medications and supplements may also contribute to constipation.

 Constipation is characterized by infrequent bowel movements (usually fewer than three bowel movements per week), or by needing to strain to eliminate stool.
 Constipation can contribute to abdominal cramping, bloating, fullness, or discomfort.